What to do in Granada for free or for less than six euros. Do you think is not possible? come on and check it out!

 1 third (Tercio) or tube (Tubo) of the most granaíno refrigerant that exists with cover included: 2 euros, more or less.
 It depends on the area and the bar.
 Important: Granada es Cultura is not responsible if you order a beer in Plaza Nueva and you do not get a tapa.
 Logically, you have to know why you have to go out for tapas in Granada 😉

-Free guided tours to the historic centre and neighbourhoods of Albacín and Sacromonte.
+Free tours at the historic centre and neighbourhoods of Albacín and Sacromonte.

 Did you know that you can visit Granada accompanied by professional guides?
 Now you know.
 The history of Granada told by experts and without spending a cent of euro.
 If you want to take free guided tours of Granada, here are 4 different companies for you to choose the one you like best.
 Because free is not synonymous with bad quality.
 In addition, you can always leave a tip, which is very much appreciated based on your satisfaction.